 Speaking to a licensed counselor is the most effective and impactful solution for dealing with SAD, depression, and anxiety, or any other mental health problems you may be experiencing—during winter or any other time of the year.
 A licensed counselor can assess your symptoms, provide a diagnosis and, most importantly, devise a course of treatment for genuine relief.

-Online mental health platforms like Betterhelp and Talkspace are inexpensive ways to get started.
-Many offer matching services to help you get set up with the right therapist for your needs.
-While there are some important differences between online and in-person therapy, the former has been shown to be just as effective as the latter for a variety of mental health issues, including SAD, depression, and anxiety.
+Many online therapy providers offer matching services to help you get counsel from the right therapist for your needs.
+While there are some differences between online and in-person therapy, the former has been shown to be just as effective as the latter for a variety of mental health issues, including SAD, depression, and anxiety.

 It’s not uncommon to feel less energetic or experience mild, short-lived mood changes during winter.
-But if you struggle with sleepiness, poor concentration, feelings of sadness or anxiety, or just don’t feel like yourself during the winter, you may be experiencing symptoms of seasonal affective disorder or SAD.
+But if you struggle with sleepiness, poor concentration, feelings of sadness or anxiety, you may be experiencing symptoms of seasonal affective disorder or SAD.

-There are constructive ways to reduce these symptoms, including light therapy, spending time outdoors, exercising or volunteering, and making sure your sleep schedule and general health are regulated.
-The most effective solution, however, is usually to speak with a licensed therapist who can provide a diagnosis and personalized course of treatment to help you start feeling better, all winter long.
+There are constructive ways to mitigate these symptoms, including light therapy, spending time outdoors, exercising or volunteering, and making sure your sleep schedule and general health are in order.
+The most effective solution, however, is to speak with a licensed therapist who can provide a diagnosis and personalized course of treatment to help you start feeling better, all winter long.